Last Updated on 31.12.2018 by Iliyan

 Myeongjeongjeon Hall

 This is the throne hall and the main hall where the official royal rituals were conducted – such as a coronation, greeting ceremonies and receptions.
 Initially, the hall was built to serve as a residence for the queen, not for the official events of the king.
-In the picture, you will see the royal place, settled in the centre, and behind it, a folded painting with a sun, a moon and five summits.
+In the picture, you will see the royal place, settled in the center, and behind it, a folded painting with a sun, a moon and five summits.
 The sun and the moon are for the king and the queen, and the five summits mean “the five elements” or the whole nation.
 The painting means national prosperity and welfare for the people.

 Myeongjeongjeon Hall